Rahul-Raviprasad/Performance-Engineering/README.md

     Hotspots
     4.1 If 90% time is in one routine, inefficiencies in the rest of the program don't matter.
     4.2 Also, is the Hotspots doing what you expect them to do?

+### Issues with Immutability

+When you work with immutable objects, you are basically going to copy the entire data structure, make a new pointer for the updated object.
+So even though your algorithm seems harmless or having less time complexity, might actually be of higher complexity.

+Copying is costly
+  * Cost of making duplicates
+  * Cost of garbage collecting the freed objects
+  * Huge memory footprint

+### Issues with Dynamic Dispatch

+Method call overhead
+  * Multiple subtypes: